richardbogad/infinitra/README.md

 ## Features

-- **Infinite Exploration:** Traverse an endless virtual world with vast, procedurally generated terrains and structures.
+- **Infinite Exploration:** Explore a seamless world with 250 billion km² of terrain and an unprecedented 500 000 km vertical structure.
-- **Procedural Fractals:** Experience unique, ever-changing fractal environments that provide a new experience every time.
+- **Procedural Fractals:** Experience unique, ever-changing terrains and structures that provide a new experience every time.
 - **Multiplayer Adventures:** Connect with friends or other explorers in real-time shared world mode.
 - **Item Collection and Inventory:** Collect unique items throughout your journey and manage them in your inventory.
 - **Customizable Characters:** Personalize your avatar.